AlexanderOnischenko/sublimetext-OFXindent/README.md

 Installation

 Download the package from GitHub.
-Extract the contents of the ZIP file to your Sublime Text "Packages" folder.
+Extract the contents of the ZIP file.
+Learn the $path$ to your Sublime Text "Packages" folder (you can find it in Sublime Text -> Preferences -> Browse Packages...)
-Place IndentOFX.py into Packages, and OFX-sublime-syntax there as well Restart Sublime Text.
+Place IndentOFX.py and OFX-sublime-syntax there or run install.sh using $path$ as an argument bash install.sh $path$
+Restart Sublime Text.
 Usage